 Jesus makes this statement at the Feast of Dedication, or Hanukkah, a festival celebrating the rededication of the Temple after the Maccabean Revolt in 165 B.C.
 After Antiochus desecrated the Temple, the Jews fought a war to re-capture Jerusalem.
-When the Temple was secured, the altar was replaced so that sacrifices could begin again.
-There was not enough oil consecrated to light the menorah in the Temple, so they used what they had and it lasted for the whole eight days it took to consecrate more oil.
-This miracle is therefore recalled during the feast by the lighting of lamps in homes and in the Temple.
+When the Temple was secured, the altar was replaced so sacrifices could begin again.
+There was not enough oil consecrated to light the menorah and it would take seven more days to consecrate more oil.
+They used what oil they had and it lasted for the whole eight days.
+This is the miracle remembered during the feast by the lighting of menorahs in homes and in the Temple.

-By declaring that he is the Light of the World, Jesus is alluding to several texts from the Hebrew Bible as well as practices in the Temple.
+By declaring he is the Light of the World, Jesus is alluding to several texts from the Hebrew Bible.
 There are a number of texts which describe God as light (Ps 27:1, 36:9) or the Law as light (Ps 119:105, Prov 6:23).
-I think it is likely that Jesus’ allusion is to the light of the Torah in this saying.
+I think it is likely that Jesus’s allusion is to the light of the Torah in this saying.
 The Torah is God’s word, and it is by God’s word that the the world came into being.
 This resonates with the prologue ion John 1 as well, since the Word was with God in the beginning and through the Word all things have been created.
 For a Jewish teacher to declare that they are the “light of the world” is to claim something which goes beyond what might be expected, he is claiming to be God.

-Since Jesus says that everyone who follows this light has life, it is possible this is also an allusion to Israel in the Wilderness.
-This was obvious in chapter 6 when Jesus provided food in the wilderness, in this case the light is the pillar of fire which led Israel when they traveled in the wilderness.
+Since Jesus says everyone who follows this light has life, it is possible this is also an allusion to Israel in the Wilderness.
+This was obvious in John 6 when Jesus provided food in the wilderness.
+When Israel was in the wilderness, the light is the pillar of fire which led Israel when they traveled in the wilderness.